PennyLaneAI/pennylane-rigetti/doc/devices/wavefunction.rst

 The Wavefunction device
 =======================

-The ``forest.wavefunction`` device provides an interface between PennyLane and the Forest SDK `wavefunction simulator <https://pyquil-docs.rigetti.com/en/stable/wavefunction_simulator.html>`_.
-Because the wavefunction simulator allows access and manipulation of the underlying quantum state vector, ``forest.wavefunction`` is able to support the full suite of PennyLane and Quil quantum operations and observables.
+The ``rigetti.wavefunction`` device provides an interface between PennyLane and the Forest SDK `wavefunction simulator <https://pyquil-docs.rigetti.com/en/stable/wavefunction_simulator.html>`_.
+Because the wavefunction simulator allows access and manipulation of the underlying quantum state vector, ``rigetti.wavefunction`` is able to support the full suite of PennyLane and Quil quantum operations and observables.

 In addition, it is generally faster than running equivalent simulations on the QVM, as the final state can be inspected and the expectation value calculated analytically, rather than by sampling measurements.

 .. note::

-    By default, ``forest.wavefunction`` is initialized with ``shots=0``, indicating that the exact analytic expectation value is to be returned.
+    By default, ``rigetti.wavefunction`` is initialized with ``shots=0``, indicating that the exact analytic expectation value is to be returned.

-    If the number of trials or shots provided to the ``forest.wavefunction`` is instead non-zero, a spectral decomposition is performed and a Bernoulli distribution is constructed and sampled.
-This allows the ``forest.wavefunction`` device to 'approximate' the effect of sampling the expectation value.
+    If the number of trials or shots provided to the ``rigetti.wavefunction`` is instead non-zero, a spectral decomposition is performed and a Bernoulli distribution is constructed and sampled.
+This allows the ``rigetti.wavefunction`` device to 'approximate' the effect of sampling the expectation value.

 Usage